adafruit/Adafruit_Mynewt/docs/02_NewProject.md

 ```

 ### Option 2: Create an entirely new application as a target

-> **Note:** When the project is created via `newt new projectname` a bare bones
-> blinky app will be created in `apps/blinky`.
-You can also use this as a
-> starting point for your project instead of creating a new one, as described
-> in 'Option 1' aobve.

 A mynewt app requires at least a `main()` function and a `pkg.yml` file.